News & Notes

 - Free recipe alert!
 I shared the Purple Pearberry Smoothie from Practically Raw yesterday on the Living Harvest Foods blog.

 - Big thanks to Dallas Vegan Roundup for sharing my Sugar-Free Strawberry Coconut Butter in their May newsletter!

 - Do you own Practically Raw yet?
 Do you love it?!
 The Amazon reviews have been trickling in slowly, but I’d love to bump them (and my book’s ranking) up just a bit.
 If you have a free moment, please leave a positive review on the book’s Amazon page.

-Anyway, enough of that.
-(I don’t particularly like sharing that stuff, but a lot of people have asked how I’m doing, so I felt like an update was in order.)
-During my otherwise-craptastic week, these little cake balls were a bright spot.
+I have had a rough few days, folks.
+But during my otherwise-craptastic week, these little cake balls were a bright spot.
 Nutrition-wise, they’re almost too good to be true…but they’re 100% real.
 Enjoy!